-Your complete guide to KrisFlyer Elite Gold benefits
+Complete Guide: KrisFlyer Elite Gold benefits

 For many people, KrisFlyer Elite Gold is the highest status they can reasonably aspire to.
 That’s because the pearly gates of the PPS Club are only open to those who fly in First or Business Class, on cash tickets.
-You could fly a million miles in Economy Class and never get close!
+You could fly a million miles in Economy Class and never get close.

-✈️ KrisFlyer Elite Qualification & Perks
+✈️ Overview: KrisFlyer Elite Silver & Gold

 KrisFlyer Elite SilverKrisFlyer Elite Gold